Cole Strange: College career

 Strange started four of five possible games at left guard and won the Jacobs Blocking Award as the best blocker in the SoCon during redshirt senior season, which was shortened and played in the spring of 2021 due to the COVID-19 pandemic.
 He decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Chattanooga for a sixth season.
 In 2021, Strange was named first-team All-SoCon and won a second straight Jacobs Blocking Award.
 After the conclusion of his college career, he played in the 2022 Senior Bowl.

 Professional career

+New England Patriots

-Strange was selected by the New England Patriots in the first round (29th overall) of the 2022 NFL Draft despite many analysts predicting that he would still be available in the third or fourth round.
-He was named the Patriots starting left guard as a rookie, and started every game.
+Strange was selected by the New England Patriots in the first round (29th overall) of the 2022 NFL draft, despite many analysts predicting that he would still be available in the third or fourth round.
+He was named the Patriots' starting left guard as a rookie, and started every game.

+In 2023, Strange started all 10 games that he appeared in, notching one fumble recovery.
+In Week 15 against the Kansas City Chiefs, Strange suffered a torn patellar tendon in his left knee, ending his season.

+Strange was placed on the reserve/PUP list to begin the 2024 season while recovering from his knee injury.
+He was activated on December 10.
+Strange made three appearances and two starts in the 2024 season.

+On August 26, 2025, Strange was released by the Patriots as part of final roster cuts.

+Cleveland Browns

+On August 28, 2025, Strange was signed to the Cleveland Browns' practice squad.

+Miami Dolphins

+On September 9, 2025, Strange was signed to the Miami Dolphins' active roster.

 Personal life

-Strange has a Bachelors in Psychology.
+Strange has a bachelor's degree in Psychology.
 He is currently working on a Masters in Engineering Management online from UTC.